Terms of Service

 • Any documents provided by us or used by us in connection with the Services (including any Estate Planning Documents) are not a substitute for the advice or services of an estate or financial planner, or an attorney.
 You authorize us to create your Estate Planning Documents via the Services using your information (including, without limitation, that which you provide via the Services).
 We will create your Estate Planning Documents; however, you agree that you are solely responsible for (a) the information you provide or otherwise make available to us, (b) reviewing the Estate Planning Documents, and (c) ensuring you agree with terms of any Estate Planning Documents before you sign them.
 You agree that you are solely responsible for independently determining whether the Estate Planning Documents and filing instructions provided by us comply with all applicable laws, regulations and rules.

 • The requirements for preparing Estate Planning Documents may vary depending on local, state and federal laws, regulations, rules and tribunal’s interpretation(s) in the relevant jurisdictions.
 We do not guarantee that the information provided by us is completely accurate, current or correct.
-Because of (i) potential changes in applicable laws, regulations and rules; (ii) variations among and within jurisdictions, and (iii) different interpretations of applicable requirements, you should consult with a licensed attorney in the relevant jurisdiction(s) regarding the the Services and the Estate Planning Documents prepared by us.
+Because of (i) potential changes in applicable laws, regulations and rules; (ii) variations among and within jurisdictions, and (iii) different interpretations of applicable requirements, you should consult with a licensed attorney in the relevant jurisdiction(s) regarding the Services and the Estate Planning Documents prepared by us.
+Likewise, if you need legal, investment, or accounting advice for a specific problem, or if your specific circumstances are not addressed by our Services, you should consult a licensed professional in the applicable jurisdiction.

 • In the event of your death or incapacitation, to the extent applicable, you authorize us to (a) work and communicate with a person authorized to act on your behalf, or with your family member(s) to have your account transition to a “deceased” status and (b) provide access to your Estate Planning Documents to relevant individuals and/or entities (such as your designated executor, trustee, attorney-in-fact, and healthcare agent).